What's New in iOS 9: New Hidden Features

 Advertising

-The updated Mail application allows you to attach more than 5 photos to a letter at a time
+The updated Mail app allows you to attach more than 5 photos to an email at the same time

 Finally, you can attach more than 5 photos at once to an email.